svkucheryavski/pcv/README.md

 1. The *original* version was created in 2020.
 It is based on rotations in variable space, is a bit slow, and works only for PCA/SIMCA models.
 Paper [1] in References section below describes the original method and paper [2] shows some practical examples of its use for SIMCA classification.

 2. The *new* version was created in 2022 as a generalization of the original approach.
 The new version is much faster and can also work with regression models (e.g. PCR, PLS1, PLS2).
-Paper [3] describes the new method, however currently the paper is under peer-review in a journal, we will update the information when it is out.
+Paper [3] describes the new method.

 Some practical details about how to use PCV are given below.